 The University of Michigan Depression Center’s Bright Nights™ public forum series gives community members the opportunity to obtain up-to-date information on a variety of topics related to depression.
 The forums are designed to allow for discussion and Q & A between audience members and expert panelists.

 Each forum begins with an overview of the evening's topic, presented by an expert from the Depression Center, followed by a Q & A and discussion session between the audience and panel.
-The panels are comprised of the Depression Center content expert and additional panelists, including participants from outside of the U-M Health System, in order to make this a truly community-wide forum.
+The panels are comprised of the Depression Center content expert and additional panelists, including participants from outside of the Michigan Medicine health system, in order to make this a truly community-wide forum.

 The Adolescent Brain: Substance Use, Depression, and Recovery